 After a team develops a Lean mindset, continuous improvement becomes the glue that holds everything together.
 Every Lean management principle gets translated into action, influencing the way quality is perceived throughout the product development process.

-- Bottlenecks are removed or guarded for the sake of the flow.
-If a work stage that adds a lot of value but is taking too much time, the cost of delay for the rest of the process might overcome this value.
+Bottlenecks are removed or guarded for the sake of the flow.
+If a work stage adds a lot of value but takes too much time, the cost of delay for the rest of the process might overcome this value.

-- Upstream leadership empowers the person who is doing the work to elevate issues letting you cut the issues at the root.
+Upstream leadership empowers the person who is doing the work to elevate issues, letting you cut the root issues.

-Thinking about your work in the context of the value stream and the workflow of the whole team, department or even company affects how you view your work and prioritize tasks.
+Thinking about your work in the context of the value stream and the team's workflow, department, or even company affects how you view your work and prioritize tasks.

 Turning Principles into Practices